 Horse, people and buggies crowded the entire property where the sale is held.

 Horses wait for their turn to drive before the hitch committee, which evaluates the soundness/drivability of all driving horses entered in the sale.

 Kim Lemmon has been a member of the Ohio’s Country Journal staff since 1999.
 She is currently the manager editor.
 This position requires her to position the advertisements and articles in each issue.
-She also is required to write a weekly blog and oversee the “Horse Sense” section of the paper.
+She is also required to write a weekly blog and schedule advertisements on the website.